elastic/elastic-package/docs/howto/system_benchmarking.md

 ## Setting up an external metricstore

 A metricstore can be set up to send metrics collected during the benchmark execution.

+An external metricstore might be useful for:

+- Store monitoring data of the benchmark scenario for all its execution time.
+- Analyse the data generated during a benchmark.
+This is possible when using the `reindex-to-metricstore` flag.
+- **TODO**: Store benchmark results for various benchmark runs permanently for later comparison.

 In order to initialize it, you need to set up the following environment variables:

 ```bash